 Not only was it difficult to keep up with even the most basic household tasks, after a few days without a warm shower being stuck in the house together with the freezing cold wind blowing outside…things start to get a little crazy.

 Stock up on bottled water.

 Even though we have a Berkey Water Filter that can clean up any water, we had no way of getting any water to filter!
-Make sure you stockpile enough for several days for each family member (1 gallon of water per day).
+Make sure you have enough water storage for several days for each family member (1 gallon of water per day).
 I have more on Stockpiling Water here and the different methods it can be done.

-Many times this winter I was incredibly thankful to have a small stack of paper plates and disposable eating utensils on hand that we could toss when we were done with them.
+Many times this winter I was incredibly thankful to have a small stack of disposable plates, paper napkins, plastic cups, and disposable eating utensils on hand that we could toss when we were done with them.
 Sanity saver!